 Some public anniversaries are annual, recalling a past event on that day each year – such as Christmas, Waitangi and Anzac days.
 Other anniversaries mark periods of special significance, such as silver (25 years) and golden (50 years) jubilees, and 100th anniversaries (centennials or centenaries).
 New Zealanders have commemorated these special anniversaries in a variety of ways.

-Although Māori recognised Matariki each year, longer anniversaries depended upon keeping a calendar, and so did not happen until the arrival of the European calendar.
+Although Māori recognised Matariki each year, longer anniversaries were not marked until the arrival of the European calendar.

 Cambridge had its own form of celebration: ‘Notwithstanding the wretchedly wet day, the inhabitants of Cambridge went in wholesale for celebrating the Jubilee, and right royally must they have done so, for at a comparatively early period of the day many might be met with who had been drinking Her Majesty's health in something evidently stronger than hop beer.
 As the day progressed some of these individuals became rather too demonstrative, and had it not been Jubilee time the constable would no doubt have had a few lodgers.’1

 Queen Victoria’s golden jubilee in 1887, marking the 50th anniversary of her reign, sparked the first significant public celebration.
 The date of commemoration, 21 June, was mid-winter and the weather was cold and rainy.
-The celebration depended on local initiative, so some sizeable communities such as New Plymouth and Palmerston North held no local events other than enjoying the public holiday.
+The celebration depended on local initiative.
+Sizeable communities such as New Plymouth and Palmerston North held no local events other than enjoying the public holiday.
 Others, including Lyttelton, Ashburton and Lawrence, were more ambitious.
 Such communities normally held some of the following:

-Specific events were also held – athletic sports at the Basin Reserve in Wellington, industrial exhibitions at Auckland and Whanganui, and in Nelson children were presented with medallions.
+Specific events were also held – athletic sports at the Basin Reserve in Wellington, industrial exhibitions at Auckland and Whanganui.
+In Nelson, children were presented with medallions.
 Lady Jervois, the governor’s wife, initiated the Queen’s Fund for women in distress.
-The anniversary was regarded as a way to cheer people up at a time of economic suffering.
+The anniversary was seen as a way to cheer people up at a time of economic hardship.

 In 1897, 10% of children registered in New Zealand had the names Victoria or Victor, and popular combinations included Victoria Jubilee and Victoria Diamond.
 The Hoses named their son, born the day before ‘record-reign day’ (22 June), Victor Record Reign Hose.

 Ten years later, with the country more prosperous and with growing enthusiasm for the British Empire, the exercise was repeated on a more extravagant scale.
-Every town and even small communities participated this time.
-Once more there were processions, ambitious illuminations (using electricity now as well as gas), fireworks and the planting of jubilee oaks.
+This time, every town and even small communities participated.
+Once more there were processions, ambitious illuminations (now using electricity as well as gas), fireworks and the planting of jubilee oaks.

 Apart from Wellington, where a strong northerly wind blew, ‘queen’s weather’ predominated for the three days of celebration (20–22 June).
-There was a greater emphasis upon the empire and the military than in the previous jubilee, with exercises by volunteers common.
-Many places had the artillery firing 60-gun salutes.
-Children also played a larger role and normally took part in the processions.
-A notable feature was the lighting of bonfires on hilltops, which copied what happened in Britain; and in Whanganui the populace watched the old hospital torched in a spectacular blaze.
+There was greater emphasis on the empire and the military than in the previous jubilee, with exercises by volunteers common.
+In many places the artillery fired 60-gun salutes.
+Children played a larger role and normally took part in the processions.
+A notable feature was the lighting of bonfires on hilltops, which copied what happened in Britain.
+In Whanganui, the populace watched the old hospital torched in a spectacular blaze.

-The event was commemorated by permanent additions to the cityscape – a Victoria Wing was added to the Invercargill hospital, a Victoria Domain in Gisborne, a clock tower in Christchurch, a drinking fountain in New Plymouth – and there were statues of the queen erected in the four main centres.
-Wellington’s new university became Victoria University.
-Fifteen prisoners were released.
+The event was commemorated by permanent additions to the cityscape – a Victoria Wing was added to the Invercargill hospital, there was a Victoria Domain in Gisborne, a Victoria clock tower in Christchurch, a Victoria drinking fountain in New Plymouth – and statues of the queen were erected in Auckland and Dunedin.
+Wellington’s new university college was named for the monarch.
+Fifteen prisoners were released from gaol.

-The priority of provincial loyalties over national in colonial New Zealand was demonstrated by the planning of the nation’s 50th jubilee in 1890.
-The provinces could not agree on which date to commemorate the nation’s jubilee.
-Was it, as Wellingtonians argued, on 22 January, when the Aurora landed the New Zealand Company settlers at Petone.
-Or was it, as Aucklanders believed, 29 January, when the future governor, William Hobson, stepped off his boat in the Bay of Islands?
-No one suggested 6 February, the day the Treaty of Waitangi, New Zealand’s founding document, was signed by the Crown and Māori.
-Russell, just across the bay from Waitangi, did hold a jubilee regatta, but on 12 February rather than 6 February.
-The governor, Lord Onslow, supported the Aucklanders, and proclaimed 29 January a public holiday throughout the country.
-However, no one outside Auckland recognised this as anything other than ‘a bogus holiday’1.
+The priority of provincial loyalties over national in colonial New Zealand was demonstrated by planning for the nation’s 50th jubilee in 1890.
+The provinces could not agree on a date.
+Was it, as Wellingtonians argued, 22 January, when the Aurora landed the New Zealand Company settlers at Petone?
+Or was it, as Aucklanders believed, 29 January, when the ship carrying Lieutenant-Governor William Hobson anchored in the Bay of Islands?
+No one suggested 6 February, the day the Treaty of Waitangi, New Zealand’s founding document, was first signed by the Crown and Māori.
+Russell, just across the bay from Waitangi, held a jubilee regatta – on 12 February.
+The governor, Lord Onslow, supported the Aucklanders and proclaimed 29 January a public holiday throughout the country.
+No one outside Auckland recognised this as anything other than ‘a bogus holiday’1.

-So Wellington made do with a slightly expanded Wellington Anniversary Day.
+Wellington made do with a slightly expanded Wellington Anniversary Day.
 There was a procession and a children’s sports day at the Basin Reserve to supplement the annual regatta.
-In Auckland ambitions were greater.
-Alongside their annual regatta they held swimming sports, horticultural and poultry (or ‘chick’) shows, a procession, athletic sports, Māori canoe races and a jubilee ball.
+In Auckland, ambitions were greater.
+Alongside their annual regatta they held swimming sports, horticultural and poultry (‘chick’) shows, a procession, athletic sports, Māori canoe races and a jubilee ball.

 The Canterbury jubilee featured the dramatic decoration of the city streets with 20,000 yards of muslin in 11 colours designed by S. Hurst Seager.
 High Street featured white, pale green and salmon pink; Cashel Street was strongly patriotic with masses of red, white and blue; Colombo Street had pale blue, pale yellow, cream and white; and Armagh Street had red, green and white shading into pale blue, orange and white.